lbearl/blogokick/bearl.me/_posts/004 - build-classpath-error.markdown

 ## The Cause
 The cause of this was found to be, due to the fact that the JAVA_HOME environment variable was pointing to the JRE instead of the JDK.
 What I believe happened here is that the JDK provides a number of libraries in order to allow java files to be compiled to bytecode, while the JRE only needs to provide the foundation to run Java.

+## The Solution
+The solution in this case was simply for the client to update their .profile so that JAVA_HOME was set to the installed JDK instead of the JRE.
+Simply do that, source the updated .profile, and boom! everything works as intended.